-While overall IT income has risen over the past few years, projections from the U.S. Department of Labor further validated the stability.
+The income potential from a career in Information technology makes it a very appealing choice.
+Overall, IT income has risen over the past few years, and data from the U.S. Department of Labor further validates that statement.
 The average 2014 wage in the tech industry was more than double the private sector wage.
 Employment in all computer occupations is expected to increase by 18 percent through 2022.
 While many occupations have remained stagnant, onetline.org reported 2014 salaries that included $82,710 for Computer Systems Analysts and $88,890 for Information Security Analysts.

-The cybersecurity field is expected to accelerate the growth even more rapidly over the coming years.
-CompTIA reports 300,000 unfilled cybersecurity jobs today, with as many as 1.5 million expected by 2020.
-The Cybersecurity Act of 2015 makes it easier for private companies to share cyber threat information with each other and the Government.
-Just this month, Carolina Career College Worldwide joined a consortium including Logical Operations, CompTIA, and the National Cyber Security Alliance to partner with the White House to further strengthen and build the nation’s cybersecurity defenses.
+Over the next few years, the cybersecurity field is expected to grow at a rate of 19.1% through 2025.
+CompTIA reports there are approximately 300,000 unfilled cybersecurity jobs today, with as many as 1.5 million expected by 2020.
+The Cybersecurity Act of 2015 makes it easier for private companies to share cyberthreat information with each other and the Government.
+Carolina Career College Worldwide joined a consortium including Logical Operations, CompTIA, and the National Cyber Security Alliance to partner with the White House to further strengthen and build the nation’s cybersecurity defenses.